The 9 Drinks Bartenders Hate Making the Most

 The glassware is, of course, also a differentiator in this equation.
 "There's nothing I can do to make [a vodka martini] look better in the glass that it sadly halfway fills," says Woodman.
 "When someone asks for it with an olive, I give them three in an attempt to displace volume and make it look fuller.
 But it's the saddest, most embarrassing thing I have to make."

 For more bartender and alcohol facts sent to you directly, sign up for our daily newsletter.

-Going off-menu can be tricky territory—you're usually in the clear if you order a relatively simple or classic cocktail (think martinis, Manhattans, sours, and the like).
-But sometimes what seems like a simple request can be overly complicated for a bartender to make.
-Every bar is different, so if you ask for something not listed on the menu and are met with anything but a "yes," it's important to be understanding and flexible for the bartender's sake.
+Going off-menu can be tricky territory.
+You're usually in the clear if you order a classic cocktail (think martinis, Manhattans, sours, and the like), but sometimes what seems like a simple request can be overly complicated to make.

 "If the bar is busy, bartenders hate making anything with more than three ingredients that's not on the menu," says Trueheart.
 "Save the complicated requests for when things calm down."

 On the flip side, Kushner says he hates making a basic cocktail when he's working at a craft cocktail bar.
 "When you come to a bar that is known for their signature cocktails or the creativity of the mixologist, it's a bit of a bummer when we are asked to make a G&T." Basic rule of thumb, according to Kushner: "Context is truly key for cocktails!"